 Pro: In Spain, monthly rates for coworking spaces tend to start at around 100€ and, although they can be more expensive, they are still significantly cheaper than renting your own office space, kitting it out with equipment, and paying the bills.

 Con: Although using coworking spaces is cheaper than renting your own office, many freelance translators actually work from home, and coworking costs can be extremely prohibitive.
-Having said that, many spaces also offer a daily and even hourly rental, so you can still get the benefits of coworking without forking out so much a month.
+Having said that, a lot spaces also offer a daily and even hourly rental, so you can get the benefits of coworking without forking out so much a month.

 Become part of a community of digital nomads